2011 Major League Baseball postseason: (2) Texas Rangers vs. (3) Detroit Tigers

-In a highly anticipated series between two teams that were hailed as favorites to make the World Series, the Rangers defeated the Tigers in six games to return to the World Series for the second year in a row (in the process denying a rematch of the 2006 World Series between the Tigers and Cardinals).
+The Rangers defeated the Tigers in six games to return to the World Series for the second year in a row (in the process denying a rematch of the 2006 World Series between the Tigers and Cardinals).

 In Game 1, the Rangers shocked Tigers’ ace and eventual AL Cy Young winner Justin Verlander in a narrow 3-2 victory.
 In Game 2, the game remained tied through ten innings, until Nelson Cruz walked it off for the Rangers with a grand slam in the bottom of the eleventh to take a 2–0 series lead headed to Detroit.
 Doug Fister pitched seven solid innings and Víctor Martínez finally ignited the Tigers’ offense as they took Game 3.
 Game 4 was a tight contest in regulation, where the Tigers came back to tie the game, but were unable to regain the lead as Cruz tagged Miguel Cabrera out at home in the bottom of the eighth, resulting in extras once again.
 Then in the top of the eleventh, Mike Napoli drove in Josh Hamilton with an RBI single to put the Rangers in the lead for good, then Cruz once again got the better of the Tigers with a three-run home run to put the game out of reach.
-In Game 5, Verlander redeemed himself on the mound with a solid seven inning performance and narrowly prevailed to send the series back to Arlington despite Cruz’s late-inning heroics.
+In Game 5, Verlander redeemed himself on the mound with a solid seven inning performance and the Tigers narrowly prevailed to send the series back to Arlington despite Cruz’s late-inning heroics.
 The Rangers then blew out the Tigers by ten runs in Game 6, handing Max Scherzer his worst postseason loss ever.

 The Tigers would return to the ALCS the following year, sweeping the New York Yankees before falling in the World Series.

-The Rangers would win their next and most recent pennant in 2023 against their in-state rival in the Houston Astros in seven games en route to a World Series title.
+The Rangers would win their next and most recent pennant in 2023 over their in-state rival in the Houston Astros in seven games en route to a World Series title.